Baden culture

-The Baden culture or Baden-Pécel culture is a Chalcolithic archaeological culture dating to c.
+The Baden culture or Baden-Pécel culture is a Chalcolithic to early Bronze Age archaeological culture dating to c.
 3520–2690 BC.

 It is found in Central and Southeast Europe, and is in particular known from Moravia (Czech Republic), Romania, Hungary, southern Poland, Slovakia, northern Croatia and eastern Austria.
 Imports of Baden pottery have also been found in Germany and Switzerland (Arbon-Bleiche III).
 It is often grouped together with the Coțofeni culture as part of the Baden-Coțofeni culture.